-Do you want them to feel part of your community and tribe, do you want them to want to learn more about your brand, do you want them to feel valued, do you want them to feel enthusiastic and understood?
+Do you want them to feel part of your community and tribe, do you want them to want to learn more about your brand, do you want them to feel valued, and do you want them to feel enthusiastic and understood?

 Remember, this is the first time they have seen you online.

-Now think about the next time they stop by, then the next and the next after that.
+Now think about the next time they stop by, then the next, and the next after that.
 It’s not going to be the same as the first visit.
-If you have your vision clear the customer already knows who you are, already feels part of your brand and community, perhaps has already purchased or used your services.
+If you have your vision clear the customer already knows who you are, already feels part of your brand and community, and perhaps has already purchased or used your services.